lydstyl/200328-dokimo/README.md

 To do:

-- FIX BUG AVIS LE CHANGEMENT MANUEL DE LA DATE DU DOC NE CHANGE PAS LE SOLDE ANTERIEUR
+- FIX BUG le solde antérieur quand mois du docDate === mois du term

 - register basic PWA
 - batch green indicator if term already paid and red if not // to add when